Mari language: Conjugation

 Morphologically, conjugation follows three tenses and three moods in Meadow Mari.

 Conjugation types

-In Meadow Mari, words can conjugate according to two conjugation types.
+In Meadow Mari, verbs can conjugate according to two conjugation types.
 These differ from each other in all forms but the infinitive and the third-person plural of the imperative.
 Unfortunately, the infinitive is the form denoted in dictionaries and word lists.
-It is, thus, necessary to either mark verb infinitives by their conjugation type in word lists, or to include a form in which the conjugation type is visible—usually, the first-person singular present, which ends in -ам (or -ям) for verbs in the first declination, and in -ем (or -эм) for second-declination verbs.
+It is, thus, necessary to either mark verb infinitives by their conjugation type in word lists, or to include a form in which the conjugation class is visible—usually, the first-person singular present, which ends in -ам (or -ям) for verbs in the first category, and in -ем (or -эм) for second-type verbs.

+Literary Meadow Mari has only two irregular verbs, the 'negative verb' and the word for 'to be'.

+Like nouns, nonfinite verb forms can also take person suffixes, reflecting the subject or possessor.

 Tense

 The three tenses of Mari verbs are: